isi-vista/adam/docs/using_adam_tutorials/running_experiments.rst

 By convention, experiment parameters files live in :file:`parameters/experiments` and its subdirectories, but you can put them anywhere you want.
+However, note that you'll need to change the include path for :file:`root.params` depending on where you put your experiment parameters file.

 ..
   Refer to Jacob's excellent documentation.
 Accept no substitutes.